mihaigalos/miniboot/README.md

 First, the Arduino board needs to be flashed with the miniboot_uart_to_eeprom_uploader.hex sketch which can be found in the Drivers/Eeprom/bin folder in this repo.
 This will read from the UART and will put the information in the external I2C memory.

-At this point, you will need a USB to UART bridge.
+At this point, you will need a USB to UART bridge hooked up to your Arduino's UART.

 In YAT, go to Terminal->Settings and select your baudrate: